I do not have a restraining order against the abuser and s/he has not been convicted of a crime. Can s/he have a gun?

 - is under an order due to mental illness that prohibits him/her from possessing a firearm;

-- is a registered sex offender in any state.**
+- is a registered sex offender in any state.2

-Also, if the abuser already has a concealed handgun permit, that permit can be revoked by the sheriff for any of the above reasons.*** To contact your local sheriff, you can go to our OR Sheriff Departments page.
+If the abuser already has a concealed handgun permit, that permit can be canceled (revoked) by the sheriff for any of the above reasons.3 To contact your local sheriff, you can go to our Oregon Sheriff Departments page.

-For additional information on gun laws in Oregon, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in Oregon, you can go to the Giffords Law Center website.